fedosejev/how-to-tell-sublime-to-understand-jsx-syntax/README.md

-# How to tell Sublime to understand JSX syntax
+# How to tell Sublime Text 3 to understand JSX syntax

 ## 1. Install Package Control
 1. In Sublime 3: `View` -> `Show Console`